 Audit-first sanitation support

-A CIP system audit gives food and beverage plants a disciplined way to review cleaning coverage, cycle logic, chemical use, utility demand, instrumentation, and sanitation risk before redesigning the system.
+A CIP validation gives food and beverage plants a disciplined way to review cleaning coverage, cycle logic, chemical use, utility demand, instrumentation, and sanitation risk before redesigning the system.

 Audit before redesign